 Using moisturizer is an essential step in dry skin management, but there are many lifestyle changes that you can implement to help as well:

 - Introduce Humidity.
 The drier the air, the drier the skin.
-It’s a lesson, I re-learn every time I travel to the desert-like climate in Arizona (pre-pandemic, of course!).
+It’s a lesson, I re-learn every time I travel to the desert-like climate in Arizona.
 Consider using a humidifier in the room where you spend the most time, which, for many of us, is the bedroom.

 - Change Up Your Diet.
 Increasing your intake of foods rich in omega-3 fatty acids has been shown to help improve the skin’s oil production, improve hydration and minimize the signs of aging.
 Look for them in nuts (walnuts are a rich source), olive oil, avocados and salmon.